SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams-and-Events.md

 [slide hideTitle]

-# Duplex and Transform Streams
+# Duplex and Transform Streams - add demo

-A duplex stream is one that is both readable and writable similar to a Transform stream.
+A duplex stream is both readable and writable similar to a **Transform** stream.

 However, most often a Duplex stream is usually referring to a stream that has two independent streams embedded in it, one flowing out and one flowing in.